georgia-tech-db/evadb/apps/privategpt/README.md

 We plan to add these two features in the coming week:

-1. Besides text documents, EvaDB also supports search over images and videos.
+1. Besides PDF documents, EvaDB also supports search over text documents, images, and videos.
 2. Improving the quality of answers by building a hierarchical index over documents at different granularities (sentences, paragraphs, and entire documents).

 You can ask questions on your documents without an internet connection using the power of LLMs.
 100% private, no data leaves your execution environment at any point.